Professor Richard Shore

 He received many invitations to lecture, including on MSc courses at the University of Birmingham and Institute of Zoology; and he served on the editorial board of the journals Environmental Toxicology & Chemistry, Pesticide Outlook, and Environmental Pollution.

-Dr Claus Svendsen, Group Leader for Ecotoxicology and Chemical Risk at UKCEH, says: “Richard was a great man to whom we owe an awful lot.
+Dr Claus Svendsen succeeded Richard as head of pollution science at UKCEH.
+He said: “Richard was a great man to whom we owe an awful lot.
 He was always there when you needed it, trusted you to get on with it, and make your own decisions.
 He would take the flack for you when you messed something up, before just turning around and telling you, “No need to discuss this.
 I know you won’t do it again!
 Thank you Richard.
 Your teachings will serve us forever.”

 Richard graduated from the University of Bristol with a first class honours degree in zoology.
 Then, under the supervision of the zoologist Derek Yalden who inspired him, he studied the impacts of liming on small mammal physiology and populations for his PhD from the University of Manchester.